biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ```

 ### Console Log

-- console.log is used to print content to the JavaScript console:
+- console.log is used to print content to the JavaScript console

+Example:

 ```js
 console.log("hiya friend!");
 ```

 **Prints:** "hiya friend!"

 The message logged is a data type called a **string** (a sequence of characters).